Simone Giertz: Television appearances and other work

-Giertz showcased three of her robots on The Late Show with Stephen Colbert in late 2016.
-Her appearance included using the lipstick robot on Colbert.
-She made other talk show appearances, including on the Spanish show El Hormiguero, and "The Wake-up Machine" was featured on The Ellen DeGeneres Show.
+Giertz showcased three of her robots on The Late Show with Stephen Colbert in late 2016, in which she demonstrated the lipstick robot on Colbert.
+She made other talk show appearances, including on the Spanish show El Hormiguero, and her video "The Wake-up Machine" was featured on The Ellen DeGeneres Show.
 Giertz hosted a 2016 video series by GoldieBlox, a toy company focused on teaching STEM to girls.
 Titled Toy Hackers, the seventeen-episode series featured Giertz alongside child YouTube stars.

 In late 2016, she and German YouTuber Laura Kampf published a video in which they built "The Pussy Grabs Back Machine"—a reference to a comment by then-presidential candidate Donald Trump—that used a rubber hand to hit the groin of a person who grabbed the groin of the wearer.
 Giertz's sponsors disliked the video's profanity; in response, she deleted five videos, and later published a profanity-filled video titled "Why My Sponsors are Leaving".
-In December of that year, she created a Patreon account to receive money directly from viewers, while announcing a deal with GoldieBlox to release child-appropriate edits of her videos.
+In December of that year, she created a Patreon account to receive money directly from viewers while announcing a deal with GoldieBlox to release child-appropriate edits of her videos.
 It released these edits under the title Scrappy Robots with Simone Giertz.

 In a video posted in December 2016, Giertz created a "butt wiping machine", which used a power drill to forcefully spin a roll of toilet paper.
 Her robots posted in 2017 included a robot arm that placed down a glass and poured beer and a drone designed to carry a baby.
 In 2017, she co-hosted the comedy TV show Manick with Nisse Hallberg on Swedish TV6.
 The premise of the show is that the hosts invent funny, creative solutions to everyday problems.
 After getting an American driving license in 2017, Giertz drove a Comuta-Car—a yellow electric car from the 1970s—which she called Cheese Louise as it resembled a cheese wedge.
 In a February 2018 video, Giertz featured maker YouTuber William Osman, who modified the car to function as a computer mouse, with a video on Osman's channel explaining the process.